practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/README.md

 <br/>

-Last but not least, I quote my old Prolog tip from 2017, something which is also true for planning Mercury programs:
+Last but not least, I quote my old, personal Prolog tip from 2017, something which is also true for planning Mercury programs:

 > [!IMPORTANT]
 > DO NOT HAVE source code files with INITIAL Capital letter ("Hello_World.pl") => INITIAL Capital letters are ONLY FOR VARIABLES!